dxc-technology/online-devops-dojo/CONTRIBUTING.md

 If you plan to contribute often or have a larger change to make, it is best to setup an environment for contribution.
 This is what the rest of this page is about.

-# Yellow Belt Development Environment Setup
+# Development Environment Setup

-This guide provides steps to setup a dedicated environment for Yellow Belt development.
+This guide provides steps to setup a dedicated environment for DevOps Dojo development.
 It includes Git and Katacoda related instructions.

 ## Prerequisites